wrath16/MapPartyAssist/README.md

 * The "Current" filter only includes duties resulting from maps currently recorded on the main window.

 ### Important notes:
-* Only works with the client language set to English.
+* Only works with the international client languages (EN/JP/FR/DE).
 * The plugin primarily works by parsing system chat messages.
 Sometimes it isn't always possible to know exactly who owns a map and the tracker can make mistakes (known cases are listed below), so stay vigilant and correct mistakes as necessary.
 * You can use '/mpartydutyresults' to amend the results of a dungeon in the case of a mistake by the tracker or you miss a checkpoint due to a disconnect.
-Do so at your own risk!
+Do so at your own risk of creating inaccurate data!
-* Use imports to add alternatively-recorded stats when the plugin is unavailable!
+* Use imports to add stats that were recorded when the plugin is unavailable!

 ## Known issues: